refinedev/refine/documentation/docs/data/hooks/use-create/index.md

 ## Mutation Parameters

-All these parameters also can be given to the `useCreate` hook directly as a prop.
-If you pass these parameters to the `mutate` function, it will override the values given to the hook.

-You can think of the parameters given to the `useCreate` hook as default values, while the parameters given to the `mutate` function are the values used for that specific mutation or dynamic values.
+Mutation parameters are passed to the `mutate` function and can also be provided as props to the `useCreate` hook.
+Parameters given to the `mutate` function override those from the hook.
+Think of the hook's parameters as default values, and the `mutate` function's parameters as specific or dynamic values for each mutation.

 ```tsx
 import { useCreate } from "@refinedev/core";